LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

+Access Controls
+Access controls restrict class-member access.
+Public and private are the two major access controls.
+Anyone can access a public member, but only a class can access its private members.
+All struct members are public by default.

 Keywords public and private
 Information can be classified into at least two categories: data that we don’t mind the public knowing and data that is private.
 C++ enables you to model class attributes and methods as public or private.
 Public class members can be used by anyone in possession of an object of the class.
 Private class members can be used only within the class

+Private members play an important role in encapsulation.

 class Human
 {